Automattic/jetpack/to-test.md

 * Attempt to create either a new Portfolio post or a Testimonial one.
 * Expect to see the excerpt field shown.

+### General

+The suppress_filters param passed to get_posts / get_children was updated in several places.
+Passing this param allows plugins to filter wp query to modify behaviour.

+This one's hard to test.

+* [Advanced post cache](https://github.com/Automattic/advanced-post-cache) is an example of a plugin providing caching.
+* Out of the box, WP_Query runs a couple of queries and these are uncached.
+Advanced post cache, used on all WordPress.com sites (even GO VIP), hooks into WP_Query can caches the result of these queries to stop the running on every page load.
+With this suppress_filtersadvanced post cache doesn't not run.
+This means queries run unnecessarily and result in high level of traffic to database servers at peak times.
+* Test Jetpack with this plugin enabled and confirm that everything works as expected.

 ### Jetpack Connect

 With Jetpack 5.8 we introduced an issue that would appear sometimes when attempting to connect a site after clicking the banner for Jetpack in the WordPress Dashboard.